-DANIEL JAMES SHIGO is a voice teacher, scholar, and author living in New York City.
+DANIEL JAMES SHIGO is an accomplished voice teacher, professional bass-baritone, scholar, and author living in New York City.

 Daniel made his solo debut in Faure's Requiem with the Festival die Due Mondi in Spoleto, Italy, before becoming a member of the New York City Opera, where he appeared for twenty-three seasons in forty-five roles, seventy operas, operettas and musicals.
 He has also appeared in many productions with the Metropolitan Opera, in recital and concert, and in a rare staging of Kurt Weill's Lady in the Dark at City Center Encores!